Financial Engineering Salary

 Based on a recent MSCF alumni survey, graduates who remain in financial engineering are not only well-compensated but are also given increased responsibilities: 83% of respondents received at least one promotion, and nearly 1 in 3 were promoted three or more times.

 Promotions usually come with healthy pay raises.
-Nearly all MSCF alums are enjoying earnings of at least $150,000 annually, and over 1 in 3 are making at least $350,000 per year.
-Of the 13% of alums with incomes over $650,000, almost half reported earning over $1 million in total compensation.
+Over 80% of MSCF alums are enjoying earnings of at least $200,0000 annually, with nearly 1 in 3 making $400,000 or more per year.
 Very few professions can offer the lucrative compensation opportunities available to successful financial engineering professionals.

-In many high-paying fields, it is anticipated that there will be a requirement for previous experience.
+In many high-paying fields, a requirement for previous work experience is the norm.
 That is not the case for financial engineering.
 Based on the MSCF alumni survey, alums with no financial industry experience can be just as successful as those with more experience.
-In fact, half of the respondents with 0-12 months of financial industry experience before enrolling in the MSCF program now earn a financial engineering salary of $350,000 or more; 28% make at least $550,000 annually.
+In fact, 81% of respondents with 0-12 months of financial industry experience before enrolling in the MSCF program now earn a financial engineering salary of $200,000 or more and 1 in 3 make $400,000 or more annually.

 Where Financial Engineers Work